qwertie/ecsharp/lemp/index.md

 		public List<Person> SubItems;
 	};

-But there are limitations:
+But there are major limitations:

 - There's no constructor, so you must always use property-initializer syntax to create one of these.
 That could get old fast.
+And if you ever _add_ a constructor later, you might have to change every place where you created one of those types.
 - Since there's no constructor, you can't easily validate that valid values are used for the fields.
 - Many of the best developers say you should make your fields read-only by default.
 And the style police say you should make them properties instead of fields.